Free · Canada · Start without a lawyer

 Married vs. not married

 If you were married, the federal Divorce Act applies.
-If not, your province's family law applies — like Ontario's Children's Law Reform Act.
+If not, your province's family law applies.
 Either way, absent parent cases are handled the same: the court focuses only on your child's best interests.

 🛡️

-You do not need the other parent to agree, show up, or cooperate.
+In many cases, you can apply without the other parent's agreement, presence, or cooperation.
 You file an application, the court is notified, and a judge decides.
-If the other parent cannot be found, there is a legal process to proceed without them.
+If the other parent cannot be found, the court may allow the case to proceed using special procedures.

 💛